PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   `expr.switchIfEmpty(Single.error(...))`, so that an application-specific exception is thrown instead of `NoSuchElementException`.
-- An RxJava-specific check which flags use of `#assertValueSet` without `#assertValueCount`, as the former method doesn't do what one may intuitivily expect it to do.
+- An RxJava-specific check which flags use of `#assertValueSet` without `#assertValueCount`, as the former method doesn't do what one may intuitively expect it to do.
 See ReactiveX/RxJava#6151.

 ### Refaster extension ideas